deansallinen/deansallinen.github.io/src/markdown/about.md

 Send me an email if you are interested in what I do, and we can arrange a time to chat.

-You can find me also on:
+You can also find me on:

+* LinkedIn
+* Twitter
+* GitHub